data-centric-ai/dcbench/docs/source/tasks.rst

 .. sidebar::
     Task Details

-    :Task ID:      ``miniclean``
+    :Task ID:      ``budgetclean``
     :Problems:     8

 When it comes to data preparation, data cleaning is often an essential yet quite costly task.
 If we are given a fixed cleaning budget, the challenge is to find the training data examples that would would bring the biggest positive impact on model performance if we were to clean them.

-**Classes**: :class:`dcbench.MinicleanProblem` :class:`dcbench.MiniCleanSolution`
+**Classes**: :class:`dcbench.BudgetcleanProblem` :class:`dcbench.BudgetcleanSolution`

 .. admonition:: Cloud Storage

-    We recommend downloading Artifacts through the Python API, but you can also explore the Artifacts on the `Google Cloud Console <https://console.cloud.google.com/storage/browser/dcbench/miniclean>`_.
+    We recommend downloading Artifacts through the Python API, but you can also explore the Artifacts on the `Google Cloud Console <https://console.cloud.google.com/storage/browser/dcbench/budgetclean>`_.

 Problem Artifacts